jeanpaulsio/notes/books/growing_rails/part-03-building-apps-to-last.md

 - idea of maxing out your current toolbox _first_
 - should you use redis? or can you just use another sql table?

+- John: When you pull in dependencies - YOU OWN IT.
+IT’S YOUR CODE NOW.

 ## The value of tests

 - we're a broken record here. one thing to point out is that this lets you release often!
 - you can also work on one part of the app in isolation without having to worry about the rest
+- John: Test suite is like a light in a dark house - give you enough coverage so you know there isn’t a monster lurking